codeurjc-students/2019-OpenViduTeaching/README.md

 ## Development & Installation ##

-For information on how to get the the app working [CLICK HERE](/documentation/deploy.md) For information on how to develop the app [CLICK HERE](/documentation/development.md)
+For information on how to get the the app working [CLICK HERE](/documentation/deploy.md).
+For information on how to develop the app [CLICK HERE](/documentation/development.md).
+For information on the REST API [CLICK HERE](/documentation/api.md).